MOUAD-OO/Centrale_Lille/readme.md

 # Dynamic_Loc

-Dynamic_Loc is a framework for cleaning/retrieving distance measures from UWB hardwar finding the positions and giving real time indoor sub-meter localisation.
+Dynamic_Loc is a framework designed for real-time indoor localization with sub-meter accuracy using UWB (Ultra-Wideband) hardware.
+It focuses on cleaning and processing distance measurements to accurately determine an agent’s position.

-The main idea is to recreate and predict the trajectory of an agent given only the anchors position and the distance between the current position and those anchors.
+The core concept is to reconstruct and predict the trajectory of an agent using only the known positions of anchors and the measured distances from the agent to these anchors.

 ---